Generic name: citalopram (sye-TAL-oh-pram)

 Uses for citalopram

 Citalopram is used to treat depression.
-It belongs to a group of medicines known as selective serotonin reuptake inhibitors (SSRIs).
+It is an antidepressant that belongs to a group of medicines known as selective serotonin reuptake inhibitors (SSRIs).
 These medicines are thought to work by increasing the activity of a chemical called serotonin in the brain.

 Citalopram is available only with your doctor's prescription.